suffolklibraries/lgc/content/collections/events/be-brave-19-02.md

       -
         type: text
         text: "Get involved in games, craft activities and a little bit of writing as we face our fears this half term break.
 Workshops last 45 minutes and start at\_11AM 1.30PM and 3.15PM.\_Suitable for children aged 7+.
 Children must be accompanied by a responsible grown-up."
   -
     type: paragraph
     attrs:
+      textAlign: start
+    content:
+      -
+        type: text
+        text: 'Places are free but limited, so booking in advance is recommended.'
+  -
+    type: paragraph
+    attrs: